B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/user/api_namespaces/species.rst

   }
     ]

-In the response we obtain the internal ID of the species, which is important if we want to :doc:`../download_api` or :doc:`../upload_api`.
+In the response we obtain the internal ID of the species, which is important if we want to `Download a schema from Chewie-NS <https://chewbbaca.readthedocs.io/en/latest/user/modules/DownloadSchema.html>_` or `Upload a schema to Chewie-NS <https://chewbbaca.readthedocs.io/en/latest/user/modules/LoadSchema.html>_`.
 We also obtain the name of the species associated with each ID.

 Alternatively, we can check if a species is already on Chewie-NS by filling the ``species_name`` field.
 If the species exists, the response